sdkrystian/KOSVerticalLanding/README.md

 # KoS-Falcon-9
 Land rockets vertically.
 Sometimes.

 Simple KoS script for boostback and landing of a rocket.
+Will return to launch site and attempt to land on the pad.

 # Missing
 - Better landing accuracy